hyprwm/hyprland-wiki/content/configuring/_index.md

 ## Section info

-This section is all about the configuring (aka "ricing") of your Hyprland experience.
+This section is all about configuring (or "ricing") your Hyprland experience.
 It links to other pages where necessary, and will walk you through:

 - The configuration file